CIMIL/MusicalMetaverseElkLiveAudio/README.md

   - ticks: the timestamp of the event
   - peer: the NetworkSceneId of the Peer that emitted the event
   - event: the name of the event (`Main Camera`)
+  - arg1: a JSON object containing the details of the event
-  - arg1: Camera forward vector, it indicates where the player is looking
+    - forward: Camera forward vector, it indicates where the direction the player is facing
-  - arg2: Camera position vector, it indicates the position inside the playable space
+    - position: Camera position vector, it indicates the player's camera position inside the playable space

 - `Looking At`: reports when one player is looking at another.
 Its columns are:
   - ticks: the timestamp of the event
   - peer: the NetworkSceneId of the Peer that emitted the event
   - event: the name of the event (`Looking At`)
+  - arg1: a JSON object containing the details of the event
-  - arg1: the type of the event, can either be `Started`, `Stopped` or `Resolved`.
-Based on the type of the event, the parameters change:
+    - type: the type of the event, can either be `Started` or `Stopped`
-    - `Started` and `Stopped`: the player is looking at someone, but we don't yet know who, the Peer ID of the remote peer's avatar will be resolved separately
+    - target: the id of the peer the player is looking at
-      - arg2: the `Event Counter` for that Looking At event
-    - `Resolved`: the remote peer has answered our request and resolved his Peer ID.
-      - arg2: the `Event Counter` for the Looking At event that has been resolved.
-When processing this log, use the `Peer, Event Counter` pair to link `Started` and `Stopped` events with the Remote Peer ID belonging to that avatar.
-      - arg3: The remote Peer's NetworkSceneID

 ### Experiment logs
 Inside the `Experiment_log` files you can find interactions with musical instruments, called `Block Interaction` events.
 Its columns are: